 Inger’s masterpiece was no doubt Stravinsky’s The Rake’s Progress, which she made as a movie that got the Prix Italia in 1995.
 As a pure coincidence it had its world pre-premiere in Lyon after we had moved there, in a small salle in the Opera building.

-were there with the press, the celebrities and the main actors and singers.
+So we were invited with the press, the celebrities and the main actors and singers.
 Inger introduced us to Barbara Hendricks, one of our favorite sopranos.
-We shook hands while seeing her look above our heads at the press.
-She seems like a wonderful woman and we didn’t hold it against her.
+We shook hands while seeing Barbara look above our heads at the press.
+She seems like a wonderful woman and we did not hold it against her.

-about the clear water in Swedish rivers and streams being polluted, about old people being abandoned in their loneliness, excellent community-oriented, socially conscious movies.
 Nina is originally from Stockholm.
-Lars grew up in Löa and he has actually been called the man who put the village on the map. has made documentaries for BBC and also contributed to National Geographic.
-His photography from the Arctic and its animals is possibly unequaled.
+Lars grew up in Löa, or close to it, and he has actually been called the man who put Löa on the map.
+He has made documentaries for BBC and also contributed to National Geographic Magazine.
+His photography from the Arctic area and its animals is possibly unequaled.

-The spouses had changed over the years — musical spouses, as John says — but the people were the same.
-Inger had first been married to Lars Åby, but now Nina was his wife.
+The spouses had changed over the years — musical spouses, as John says — but the people were essentially the same.
+Inger had first been married to Lars Åby, and Nina was his second wife.

-Our welcome was fabulous.
-Dinner at Lennart’s and Maria’s house and two of Lennart’s children were there, Nina lent us her “honeymoon” house on the little river, and there was even a tiny tent-like house where Jean and Danièle slept.
-In the house there were two rooms and a kitchen
+Our welcome evening turned out to be a fabulous event.
+Dinner at Lennart’s and Maria’s house and two of Lennart’s children were there, Nina lent us her “honeymoon” house on the little river, and there was even a tiny tent-shaped house where Jean and Danièle slept.
+In the house there were two rooms and a kitchen.